cis198-2016s/slides/05/content.md

 - Not actually an `Iterator` method, but is very similar.
 - Calling `drain()` on a collection removes and returns some or all elements.
-- e.g. `Vec::drain(&mutself, range: R)` removes & returns a range out of a vector.
+- e.g. `Vec::drain(&mut self, range: R)` removes and returns a range out of a vector.

 ---
 ## Iterators